Cannibals, comedy and a cinema icon share Venice limelight

 "It analyses the poorest and most marginalised in America, the failure of the American Dream," the festival's artistic director, Alberto Barbera, said on Tuesday.

+Aronofsky's "The Whale" tells the tale of an obese man, played by Brendan Fraser, trying to reconnect with his teenage daughter, played by "Stranger Things" actor Sink.

-Festival regular Cate Blanchett, who presided over the jury in 2020, returns a competition hopeful the film "Tar", directed by Todd Field - a fictional tale about a famed composer and conductor, who leads a major German orchestra.
+Festival regular Cate Blanchett, who presided over the jury in 2020, returns a competition hopeful with the film "TÁR", directed by Todd Field - a fictional tale about a famed composer and conductor, who leads a major German orchestra.

-"Tar" is one of nine U.S.-produced movies in competition, with five from France, four from Italy and two from Iran - including "No Bears" by Panahi, who is serving a six-year prison sentence in Iran after being convicted of propaganda against the Islamic Republic in 2010.
+"TÁR" is one of nine U.S.-produced movies in competition, with five from France, four from Italy and two from Iran - including "No Bears" by Panahi, who was last week ordered to serve a six-year prison sentence in Iran after being convicted of propaganda against the Islamic Republic in 2010.

 Venice often provides a first glimpse of future Oscar winners such as "Birdman" in 2015.
 Its director, Inarritu, returns to the city's Lido island with his latest movie - "Bardo" a Spanish-language Netflix comedy set in Mexico.